-An All-University Graduation Ceremony is held each December for students completing degree requirements during the fall term.
+An All-University December Commencement Convocation is held each year for students completing degree requirements during the fall term.
 Students who completed degree requirements during the previous summer session may also participate.
-Students on schedule and enrolled to complete all degree requirements during the following J Term (January) intersession may also participate in the December graduation ceremony, although their degrees will not be conferred until May.
+Students on schedule and enrolled to complete all degree requirements during the following Jan-Term (January) intersession may also participate in this ceremony, although their degrees will not be conferred until May.

-A student may participate once in either the May All-University Commencement Convocation or the December graduation ceremony for a given degree, but not both.
+A student may participate once in either the All-University Commencement Convocation in May or the All-University December Commencement Convocation for a given degree, but not both.

-To participate in a ceremony, a student must file with their academic dean's office or records office an Application for Candidacy to Graduate, or with the Perkins registrar an Intent to Participate Form, in addition to applying online.
+To participate in a ceremony, a student must file with their academic dean's office or records office an Application for Candidacy to Graduate or Intent to Participate Form, in addition to applying online.